-Before you begin, it's necessary to brainstorm, making sure your team is prepared to answer these questions:
+Before you begin to implement your company’s business plan, it’s necessary to brainstorm to make sure your team is prepared to answer some questions:

-- Why are we starting/ ready to expand this business?
+- Why are we starting/ready to expand the business?

 - What makes our company different?
 How can we differentiate ourselves?

 - What solution are we providing?
-How do we provide it?
+How do we offer it?

 - Who are your customers?
 Target business?